54 Gui1 Mei4 歸妹

 The 2nd line

-Text: One eye is blind but one can still see; it is advantageous (or appropriate) to be persistent like a hermit (i.e. an un-ambitious person).
+One eye is blind but one can still see; it is advantageous (or appropriate) to possess the persistence of a hermit (i.e. an un-ambitious person).

 The hermit is one who does not scramble for power and wealth, unlike concubines who usually fight one another for the husband’s favour.
 Line 2 should have one eye closed (i.e. she is still able to see but not that clearly) and behave like a hermit.